suyeonju101/NYC-Realtime-Traffic-Analysis/README.md

 This repository offers a detailed analysis of real-time traffic data in New York City, combining both **traffic flow** and **incident** data to deliver actionable insights.
 The project is designed to provide users with comprehensive visualizations of current traffic conditions, helping optimize travel routes and identify congestion points.

-For a live view of the traffic analysis, check out the interactive map: [NYC Real-time Traffic Map](https://suyeonju101.github.io/NYC-Realtime-Traffic-Analysis/traffic.html)
+For a live view of the traffic analysis, check out the interactive map: [NYC Real-time Traffic Map](https://suyeonju101.github.io/NYC-Realtime-Traffic-Analysis/traffic.html).

 ### Key Features
 - **Real-time data extraction**: Leverages the TomTom API to fetch both live **traffic flow** and **incidents** data for NYC.
 - **Interactive visualizations**: Clear and dynamic visualizations of traffic patterns across NYC, enabling better decision-making for commuters and analysts.

-### Enhancements from the Sample Application
+### Key Differences from the Sample Application
+- The map is centered around New York City for localized analysis.
+- The map updates automatically every hour to ensure up-to-date traffic information.
-- The traffic flow style has been customized to use `absolute` speed values (in km/h) instead of the default `relative` flow style.
+- The traffic flow style uses `absolute` speed values (in km/h) instead of the default `relative` flow style for clearer interpretation of traffic conditions.